Euyz/CABLE/README.md

 # Installation

 ## Software requirements
 This project depends on MRtrix3.
-Here are the installation methods for different operating systems:
+Here are the installation methods for Linux and Windows:
 #### Linux
 * You can install MRtrix3 using conda:
 ```sh